4Sc1/ANT-VR/Source/VR-App/README.md

 `ANT-VR` collects and saves assessment results in JSON files on the headset.
 To facilitate the analysis, copy them to a PC and follow these steps:

-1. **Translation**: Run the unit test located in the `Data-Analysis\ResultTranslation` folder to translate the JSON result files into a format suitable for analysis.
+1. **Translation**: Run the Python script located in the `Data-Analysis\ResultTranslation` folder to translate the JSON result files into a format suitable for analysis.

 2. **Analysis Scripts**: Utilize the analysis scripts provided in the R-project to process and analyze the translated results.
 These scripts are designed to assist researchers in gaining insights from the data collected during experiments.